Omega Phi Beta

 Omega Phi Beta (ΩΦΒ) is a Latina-oriented collegiate sorority founded in 1989 at the State University of New York in Albany, New York.
 It is a member organization of National Association of Latino Fraternal Organizations.

 History

-Omega Phi Beta was founded on March 15, 1989, at the State University of New York in Albany, New York by seventeen women of diverse cultural and ethnic backgrounds.
-Its founders wanted to create an outlet for all women with an emphasis on multiculturalism, as well as community service and sisterhood.
-The sorority is Latina-oriented, not Latina-base.
+Omega Phi Beta sorority was founded on March 15, 1989, at the State University of New York in Albany, New York Its founders were seventeen women of diverse cultural and ethnic backgrounds, including: